Linux Setup

 Suggested Distributions

-There are too many distributions to mention or compare here, and as mentioned above, the goal of this guide is to save you the effort of "distro-hopping".
+There are too many distributions to mention or compare here, and as mentioned above, the goal of this guide is to save the effort of "distro-hopping".
 After many years of using Linux in desktop, server, and embedded environments, the two distros below have emerged as leading options for the two major situations most users will encounter.

-1. For individuals with older machines that tend to feel sluggish with modern versions of Windows, Xubuntu will serve well as a feature-rich desktop experience that won't overload the limited resources of an older machine.
+1. For individuals with older machines that feel sluggish with modern versions of Windows, Xubuntu will work well as a feature-rich desktop experience that won't overload the limited resources of an older machine.
 Xubuntu is based on Ubuntu which is, in turn, based on Debian, and follows the Ubuntu release cycles with Long-Term Support (LTS) versions released every 2 years.
 LTS versions are released in April of even-numbered years.
 For sanity's sake, and in the same vein as suggesting avoiding distro-hopping, it's best to skip the non-LTS releases unless you have a hyper-specific need for bleeding-edge features under development between LTS releases.

 2. For individuals with relatively modern machines with mid-level to high-level specifications, Pop!_OS will provide a relatively full-featured desktop experience.
 Pop!_OS is based on Ubuntu which is, in turn, based on Debian, and Pop!_OS follows the Ubuntu release cycles with Long-Term Support (LTS) versions released every 2 years.
 LTS versions are released in April of even-numbered years.
 For sanity's sake, and in the same vein as suggesting avoiding distro-hopping, it's best to skip the non-LTS releases unless you have a hyper-specific need for bleeding-edge features under development between LTS releases.